loki-4445/employee-management-portal/README.md

-# employee-management-portal
+# Employee Management Portal
 A full-stack responsive Employee Management System built with Spring Boot, PostgreSQL, and React, supporting user authentication, employee CRUD, filtering, and cloud deployment on Render and Netlify.
-# Employee Management Portal

 **A modern employee management system built with Spring Boot, PostgreSQL, and React.**

 This application allows organizations to manage employee details, with powerful features including user authentication, secure CRUD operations, advanced filtering/search, and full mobile responsiveness.
 The backend is deployed on [Render](https://render.com/) and the frontend is hosted on [Netlify](https://netlify.com/).